canonical/launchpad-manual/how-to/debugging.rst

        >>> s = om.summarize(); s

 This will give you a nice summary of the kinds of objects that consume the most memory.
-Something like
+Something like:

 ::